CHARLESTOWNE NEIGHBORHOOD ASSOCIATION

 ARTICLE VII OFFICERS

-Officers of the Association shall consist of a President, Vice-President, Secretary and Treasurer.
-These officers shall be elected each year at the meeting of the Board following the annual meeting.
+- Officers of the Association shall consist of a President, Vice-President, Secretary and Treasurer.
+These officers shall be elected each year at the December Board meeting.
 The President and Vice-President may serve two one-year terms.
 The Secretary and Treasurer, though elected for one-year terms, may serve an unlimited number of terms.

 ARTICLE VIII NOMINATIONS/ELECTIONS